 To delete a resource group and all its resources, run the az group delete command:

 az group delete --name my-sample-resource-group

-In this Quickstart, you’ve deployed an IoT hub and a Device Provisioning Service instance, and linked the two resources.
-To learn how to use this set up to provision a simulated device, continue to the Quickstart for creating simulated device.
+In this quickstart, you’ve deployed an IoT hub and a Device Provisioning Service instance, and linked the two resources.
+To learn how to use this setup to provision a simulated device, continue to the quickstart for creating a simulated device.